 I surely said this before but if you are so fortunate to do fluid dynamics simulations as your profession you can always learn something new.
 Controlled cooling of cylinder head castings after solidification?
 Sounds cool!
 Simulation of wall erosion in a glass melting furnace?
 Exciting!
 Simulation of 2-phase flow within a Centrifugal Partition Chromatography (CPC) machine and design of a new cell shape?
 The mother of all simulations, though I never saw such a machine before.
-And I just guessed how complex this simulation could be when I met the young and talented chief innovation officer of RotaChrom Ltd.
+And I just guessed how complex chromatography CFD modelling could be when I met the young and talented chief innovation officer of RotaChrom Ltd.

 The CTO wisely put a metallic disk on the table when we first met.
 A disc full of precisely cut holes in it.
 If you are a petrolhead like myself you would say this was a disc brake with internal cooling channels.
 But the holes were elliptical (like on the picture on the right) or rectangular with rounds in the corner, not cylindrical.
-The usual round holes around the special ones are for bolts to press and hold together an assembly made of many discs.
+The usual round holes around the special ones are for bolts to press and hold together an assembly made of many such discs.
 This assembly forms a long single channel of cells.
 My introduction to how a CFD service like us could help with chromatography happened while sipping a lovely pint of Guinness.

 To do this we need two immiscible fluids (phases).
 One of them contains all the molecules (solutes) we want to extract, let’s call this phase the moving one.
-Let’s call the other phase the stationery one.
+Let’s call the other phase the stationary one.
 Names of phases hold some additional info on how the procedure works.
 At the beginning of purification, cells of the machine (like the ones on the above figure) are filled with stationary phase and discs containing the stationary phase are rotated around their axis.
 After that moving phase is pressed through the system of cells.